7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Azure-Firewall.md

 - Create network filtering rules
 - It can distinguish legitimate packets for different types of connections
 - Supports threat intelligence-based filtering
+- It is a fully stateful Firewall as a Service (FWaaS) with: built-in high availability and unrestricted cloud scalability
+- Uses a static public IP address for your VNet resources allowing outside firewalls to identify traffic originating from your virtual network
+- Fully integrated with Azure Monitor for logging and analytics
+- Azure Firewall on its own VNet
+- VNets pass through this Central Vnet
+- Comes with Microsoft Threat Intelligence
+	- Blocks know malicious IPs and FQDNs

 Why?
 - You want to protect your network against infiltration.